vipulwarthe/student-performance-project/README.md

 * now check in git repo you will see all the files which you have commited and push.

-* Create "notebook" folder in mlproject & drag and drop below two files in it.
+## Create "notebook" folder in mlproject & drag and drop below two files in it.

 1 .EDA STUDENT PERFORMANCE.ipynb

 2 .MODEL TRAINING.ipynb

-* Create folder named "data" in notebook folder & drag and drop below two file in it.
+## Create folder named "data" in notebook folder & drag and drop below two file in it.

 * create "stud.csv" file in data folder and paste data into it.

-  Now select the 1 & 2 .ipynb files, select the kernel as per suggestion and run these files. if both files run successfully run 105 command on terminal and follow the next commands as mentioned.
+* Now select the 1 & 2 .ipynb files, select the kernel as per suggestion and run these files.

       pip3 install jupyterlab
       jupyter lab